exoduz/js-the-weird-parts-udemy/README.md

 	console.log('Arguments: ' + lang1 + ' ' + lang2);
 }

-logName(); //running this alone would error because there is 'this' is only operated within the scope of the block, and would not find this.getFullName
+logName(); //running this alone would error because 'this' is only operated within the scope of the block, and would not find this.getFullName

 var logPersonName = logName.bind(person); //allows 'person' object to be passed to the function and used as 'this' logPersonName();